-In accordance with the Code, payments due to Participants will be made by 17:00 on the Settlement Document Payment Due Date.
+In accordance with the Code, payments due to Participants will be made by close of business of the relevant bank on the Settlement Document Payment Due Date.

 The Market Operator will assume that the accounts specified by Participants for the receipt of payments will be opened in the same currency as their Currency Zone.

+The bank account that will be used for the payments to Participants will be based on the latest bank account details that have been approved in the Balancing Market Interface prior to close of business on the day before the issue of the relevant Settlement Document or Invoice.

 SEM Collateral Reserve Accounts